0xCCF4/nix-net-lib/README.md

 };
 ```

-and optionally (recommended) add its overlay to your NixOS config:
+and optionally add its overlay to your NixOS config:

 ```nix
 nixpkgs.overlays = [ nix-net-lib.overlays.default ];